Castlevania: Bloodlines: Release

 Bloodlines was released worldwide in March 1994.
 (Note: The game was released in North America on March 17, in Japan on March 18, and in Europe on March 20.)
 The western version was made more difficult than the Japanese version.
 Packaging artwork for the North American version was illustrated by Tom duBois, who also designed artwork for other western releases of Konami games.
 The game underwent censorship during localization to PAL regions.
 Blood and violent imagery was removed from the game, and the title was changed to Castlevania: The New Generation to keep the word blood out of the game's title.

 The game was first re-released as part of the Castlevania Anniversary Collection for Nintendo Switch, PlayStation 4, Windows, and Xbox One in May 2019.
 It was also included in the Sega Genesis Mini dedicated console released later that year.
 An unofficial tech demo for the Super NES also exists.

 Reception

+According to Famitsu, Castlevania: Bloodlines sold 9,354 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game third in popularity in its June 1994 issue, and it received a 21.7/30 score in a poll conducted by Mega Drive Fan and a 7.4173/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 221 spot.
+It also received generally favorable reception from critics, holding a rating of 81.88% based on four reviews according to review aggregator GameRankings.

 GamesRadar named Castlevania: Bloodlines the 8th best Genesis game of all time out of a list of 25.
 Game Informers Tim Turi praised the level of gore relative to other Castlevania titles at the time.
 He also called it "one of the most overlooked treasures in the franchise."
 In a 1997 Castlevania retrospective, GamePro said that while the graphics and sound were not as impressive as those of Super Castlevania IV, it was a strong game by Genesis standards.